Kauffman bracket skein modules of small 3-manifolds: Reducedness of Character varieties

 \subsection{Preliminaries}

 All algebraic sets in this paper are affine, over $\C$.
 We denote them by capital letters and denote the coordinate ring of $X$ by $\C[X].$ Calligraphic letters, eg. $\mathcal Y,$ denote algebraic varieties, (see for example \cite[Ch.
 5]{milne}) which are also affine and over $\C$, however may be non-reduced.
 For consistency, we denote their algebras of global sections by $\C[\mathcal Y].$ That can be any finitely generated commutative $\C$-algebra.
-Dually, any variety in this paper is secretly ${\rm Spec}\, A$, for some finitely generated $\C$-algebra $A$.
-Any algebraic variety $\mathcal Y$ can be reduced to an algebraic set which we denote by $Y$.
-Then $\C[Y]=\C[\mathcal Y]/\sqrt{0}.$ Conversely, every algebraic set $Y$ can be considered as a reduced variety (and we use the same symbol for it.)
+Dually, any scheme in this paper is secretly ${\rm Spec}\, A$, for some finitely generated $\C$-algebra $A$.
+Any scheme $\mathcal Y$ can be reduced to an algebraic set which we denote by $Y$.
+Then $\C[Y]=\C[\mathcal Y]/\sqrt{0}.$ Conversely, every algebraic set $Y$ can be considered as a reduced scheme (and we use the same symbol for it.)

-Note that for any knot $K$ and a slope $p/q\in \Q\cup \{\infty\}$, representing a simple closed curve on $\partial E_K$, the character variety $X(E_K(p/q))$ is a closed subvariety of $X(E_K)$ cut by the equations $t_{\gamma m^pl^q}-t_\gamma$ for $\gamma\in \pi_1(E_K).$
+Note that for any knot $K$ and a slope $p/q\in \Q\cup \{\infty\}$, representing a simple closed curve on $\partial E_K$, the character variety $X(E_K(p/q))$ is a closed subvariety of $X(E_K)$ cut by the equations $t_{\gamma m^p\ell^q}-t_\gamma$ for $\gamma\in \pi_1(E_K).$

 Consider $\C^*\times \C^*$ with coordinate system $(\mu, \lo)$ and let $\tau$ be an involution on $\C^*\times \C^*$ sending $(\mu, \lo)$ to $(\mu^{-1}, \lo^{-1})$.
-Then the character variety of the 2-torus $T^2$, is $X(T^2):= (\C^*\times \C^*)/\tau.$ Denoting a set of generators of $\pi_1(T^2)=\Z^2$ by $m,l$ the above identifies $t_{m^pl^q}: X(T^2)\to \C$ with the function $\mu^p\lo^q+\mu^{-p}\lo^{-q}$ on $(\C^*\times \C^*)/\tau$ for any $p,q\in \Z.$
+Then the character variety of the 2-torus $T^2$, is $X(T^2):= (\C^*\times \C^*)/\tau.$ Denoting a set of generators of $\pi_1(T^2)=\Z^2$ by $m,\ell$ the above identifies $t_{m^p\ell^q}: X(T^2)\to \C$ with the function $\mu^p\lo^q+\mu^{-p}\lo^{-q}$ on $(\C^*\times \C^*)/\tau$ for any $p,q\in \Z.$

 In what follows we use the canonical map $X(M)\to \cX(M)$ to identify points and irreducible components of $X(M)$ with the closed points and irreducible components of $\cX(M).$